 The Financial Governing Bodies

-The core licensing agencies, and ones that you are more likely to come across, are the CFTC in the US, CySEC in Cyprus, the FSA in the UK and ASIC in Australia.
-CySEC is one of the more recognised bodies and are responsible for regulating brokers across Cyprus and Europe.
+The core licensing agencies, and ones that you are more likely to come across are the CFTC in the US, CySEC in Cyprus, the FSA in the UK and ASIC in Australia.
+CySEC is one of the more recognised bodies and is responsible for regulating brokers across Cyprus and Europe.
 These EU based companies are allowed to trade in most of the EU unless there is legislation that prevents trading in a particular country.

-How Regulators Monitor The Market
+How Regulators Monitor Brokers

-There have been examples in the past where brokers have been forced to return all of the money that traders have lost, however it is always wise to bear in mind that any form of trading is done so at your own risk and that only when malpractice is proven are you likely to see your money again.
+There have been examples in the past where brokers have been forced to return all of the money that traders have lost, however, it is always wise to bear in mind that any form of trading is done so at your own risk and that only when malpractice is proven are you likely to see your money again.

 It is quite straight forward to discover if the company that you are considering has a legitimate license.
-First of all they should have the details at the bottom of their website, or somewhere prominent, along with their licensing number.
+First of all, they should have the details at the bottom of their website, or somewhere prominent, along with their licensing number.

 You can also search for known binary scams and find information on common bad practices.
-Unfortunately, because of the number of scams that exist and those that exist to trick people out of their money it has become more important to ensure that you choose your broker carefully.
+Unfortunately, because of the number of scams that exist and those that exist to trick people out of their money it has become more critical to ensure that you choose your broker carefully.